ReDI-School/fullstack_bootcamp/00_setup-n-fundamentals/00-README-older-version.md

 # What's Next?

 In the next milestone, we'll dive into React and start building more complex applications.
-The JavaScript and TypeScript fundamentals you've learned here will be essential as we move forward.
+The JavaScript fundamentals you've learned here will be essential as we move forward.